Flotype/now/readme.md

 FAQ
 -------

-**Q: Can I pass in a callback or closure, for example, if the remote function is asynchronous??**
+**Q: Can I pass in a callback or closure, for example, if the remote function is asynchronous?**

 A: Yes.
 This is 100% supported